wakeupthecat/queAceTu/README.md

 ## Modifying the script (src)

-For doing changes in the script itself (folder src) copy the changed file, for instance queAceTuHTML.lsx or queAceTu.gast or both etc, or extract them from queAceTu.jar file in the same folder.
+For doing changes in the script itself (folder src) copy the wanted file or files, for instance queAceTuHTML.lsx, queAceTu.gast etc, you may extract them also from queAceTu.jar and put them in the same folder.
+Make the desired modifications and test it just running queAceTu.jar.

-When launching now queAceTu.jar the changes will be take into account.
-This is because the copies found in the directory are used instead of loading the equivalent files from the jar.
+Now on launching queAceTu.jar the changes are taken into account because when loading scripts or resources the files found in the directory are used instead of loading the equivalent files from the jar.

+To have a single jar containing the changes just pack the files into the existing jar.
+For that you can use a tool like 7z or similar.